openshift/hypershift/docs/content/how-to/aws/disaster-recovery.md

 !!! warning Warning
     This step is only relevant if you have a HostedCluster with a `--endpoint-access` argument as `PublicAndPrivate` or `Public`.
 If that's not the case, you will not have the need to execute this part.

-This was the last step on Backup stage, now we encourge you to validate all the OCP Objects and the S3 Bucket in order to ensure all is fine.
+This was the last step on Backup stage, now we encourage you to validate all the OCP Objects and the S3 Bucket in order to ensure all is fine.

 ### Restoration